 their chances, and people-related agencies say to leave them to improve

 your chances.
-Bringing the
+Bringing the pets

-your priorities in advance.
+priorities in advance.

 - Educate yourself about insurance issues before a crisis occurs.
-If you need insurance, you
+If you

-to not be taken advantage of.
+carefully research how to not be taken advantage of.
 One web site

 (this listing is not an endorsement).